Young Girl Donates Steer Profits to Uncle in Need

-JACKSON TOWNSHIP, Pa. -- A ten-year-old girl made an amazing donation to help her uncle in need.
+JACKSON TOWNSHIP, Pa. -- A 10-year-old girl made an amazing donation to help her uncle in need.

 Madison Soden is from Jackson Township in Susquehanna County.